 - Find it at [your drive]:Program Files\Adobe\Adobe Photoshop CC 2019\Presets\Scripts

-- Optional: Copy and paste the file “Export Layers to Files.jsx” as a backup somewhere.
+- Copy and paste the file “Export Layers to Files.jsx” somewhere, e.g., Desktop, rename it.

 - Now open the file with Wordpad.

 - Search for the line fileNameBody += “_” + zeroSuppress(i, 4); and add // infront like this,